Amiriel01/Recipe-Webpage/README.md

 Recipes Website:

-I am creating a basic recipe website from The Odin Project curriculum.
+I created a basic recipe website from The Odin Project curriculum.
 The website uses html skills that I am learning and introduces some css elements.
 This is my first attempt at building a webpage.
-The webpage was built using some directions from webpage and utilizing resources I found using internet searches.
+This webpage was built using directions from The Odin Project and also by utilizing resources I found while completing internet searches.
 The links to the recipes work and take you to a new page for each recipe.

 Finished Webpage Images: